sahidul-shaikh/stock-market-analysis-with-sql/README.md

 Please note that it is important that the Moving Averages Cross each other in order to generate a signal.
 Merely being above or below is not sufficient to generate a signal.

 When the signal is neither buy nor sell, it is classified as hold.
-If you already own the stock, keep it and if you don't then don't buy it now.
+If we already own the stock, keep it and if we don't then don't buy it now.

 ## Data Set